Child Protection Programmes

 - Magaliesburg After Care in Gamogale

-- Holiday projects are presented in Davidsonville, Randfontein (Wheatlands) and Magaliesburg (Gamogale).
-Support to families.
+- Holiday projects are presented in Davidsonville and Magaliesburg (Gamogale).

-- The main aim of support to families is to prevent statutory intervention by which the children have to be place in alternative care.
+- The main aim of support to families is to prevent statutory intervention by which the children have to be placed in alternative care.
 Families are equipped to provide in their families’ needs.

 - Provision of food and clothing

-- Arts, crafts and needle work are done in Davidsonville with women receiving food parcels in order to equip them with skills to take care of children in their care.
-It also empowers them with skills which could be utilise to provide an income for themselves.
+- Arts, crafts and needlework are done in Davidsonville, Magaliesburg and Vereeniging with women receiving food parcels in order to equip them with skills to take care of children in their care.
+It also empowers them with skills which could be utilised to provide an income for themselves.

 - Parental guidance